DeLaTorre-23/Documentality-Client/README.md

 # Documentality-Client

-Documentality is an React application that allows users to get information about movies, genres, and directors.Users are able to create an account and browse their favorite documentaries.
-They can modify account information, add or remove documentaries from their list of favorites, or delete their account.
+Documentality is an React application that allows users to get information about movies, genres, and directors.
+Users are able to create an account and browse their favorite documentaries.
+They can modify account information, add or remove documentaries from their favorite list, or delete their account.
 This application uses my existing server-side REST API and MongoDB database.

 ## Technologies